Mika9000/shelly-scripts/plugenergymeter_README.md

 **dimlight**

-Brightness of the light when it is set to pulsate and it is in the dimmed phase (scale 0-100)
+Brightness of the light when it is set to pulsate and is in the dimmed phase (scale 0-100)

-**powerColors**
+**colorlist**

 A list of power readings and their corresponding colors, and whether the light is blinking or not.
-The color value is a standard Shelly Plug rgb color matrix, where each individual color component has a scale of 0–100.
+The color value is a standard Shelly Plug rgb color matrix, each individual color component has a scale of 0–100.

 The list is checked from top to bottom, and when the measured power is lower than the power value in a row, the values ​​of that row are used.

 The list can be edited freely, items can be added or removed.
 The only things to notice are that the power readings must be in ascending order, highest consumption last, and that the last item (value 10001) is reserved for startup and error condition, which turns the light white.
-If you have power values greater than this, increase this item&apos;s value so that it still is the last one, and change the **PLEASEWAIT** constant in the code (default value: 10000) to match it.
+If you have power values greater than this, increase this item&apos;s value so that it still is the last one, and change the **READINGWAIT** constant in the code (default value: 10000) to match it.

 # Running

 Check that the script is configured correctly and persistent mode is set, and start it.
 The plug should illuminate and first go white and then change color to match the current power reading.

-The script uses two timers.
-One is used to get the power reading and set the color, the other to pulse the light if blinking of the selected color is enabled.
+The script sets a timer that it uses both to get the power reading and to blink the light and change color.